suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 - Teams have to present and guess which project (e.g. SciPy, Typst, Enso, Chat-GPT) the other team's dependencies are part of.
 - Points are won if the opposing team infers which dependencies belong to what project (in other words, points are gained when the other team makes a right guess).

 There is room for 24 participants.
-For effective participation, please register a GitHub account and bring a connected device,
+For effective participation, please register a GitHub account and bring a connected device.

 ### References
-`> Leeftink & Angus (2022) > `[*`The Research Stack: A Framework for Data-driven Humanities and Social Science`*](https://sk.sagepub.com/reference/the-sage-handbook-of-digital-society/i1189.xml)`.
+> `Leeftink & Angus (2022) > `[*`The Research Stack: A Framework for Data-driven Humanities and Social Science`*](https://sk.sagepub.com/reference/the-sage-handbook-of-digital-society/i1189.xml)`.
 The SAGE Handbook of Digital Society, 131.`